 For most of us, we’re caught in a conundrum of deciding if we should invest or pay off student loans.
 And homeownership?
 Once we escape the realm of choosing between a condo vs. apartment, maybe someday.

-How many Baby Boomers had to navigate student loan consolidation or the Federal loan system writ large?
+How many Baby Boomers had to navigate the best student loan refinancing offers or the Federal student loan system writ large?
 My guess would be a lot fewer than us.